luleg/PartitionMAM/ReadMe.md

 Tested in an `Ubuntu 18.04` environment emulated via a `Windows Subsystem for Linux 1`, with `gcc version 7.5.0` as compiler.

-*While this implementation uses the [SNAP Software v6.0](https://snap.stanford.edu/snap/download.html), the present release contains the required files from the SNAP, and can be used as a standalone.*
+*The present release contains the required files from third-party software, and can be used as a standalone.*

+#### Third-Party Software

+This implementation uses the [SNAP Software v6.0](https://snap.stanford.edu/snap/download.html).
+The [generalised implementation of Louvain](https://sourceforge.net/projects/louvain/files/GenericLouvain/) has been adapted for implementing the partitioning and postprocessing steps.
+Building the MAM of directed networks is done using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix) .

 ### Installation